Welcome to the HealthPartners Institute/Regions Hospital Emergency Medicine Residency Program website!

-Welcome to the Regions Hospital Emergency Medicine Residency Program website.
-Our residency program has a strong national reputation and a proud history of matching strong medical students and training them into outstanding emergency physicians.
-At Regions Hospital we are excited to train compassionate, hard working residents who are eager to learn.
-We provide a friendly, educational atmosphere in which our residents can discover the breadth and depth of Emergency Medicine, while also pursuing their unique career pathways with mentorship and guidance.
-Due to the experiences they have during their residency training at Regions, many of our residents match in fellowships or assume leadership positions early in their careers.
+Our residency program has a strong national reputation and a proud history of matching top medical students who will become outstanding emergency physicians.
+At Regions Hospital, we are excited to train compassionate, hard-working residents who are eager to learn.
+We provide a friendly, educational atmosphere in which our residents can discover the breadth and depth of Emergency Medicine, while also pursuing their unique career pathways with mentorship.
+As a result of the diverse educational experiences at Regions, many of our residents match into fellowships or assume leadership positions early in their careers.
 Started in 1996, our well established residency is a PGY 1-3 residency with 11 residents per class and is sponsored by the HealthPartners Institute.

 Some highlights of training at Regions:

-- Early procedural experience – the PGY-I EM residents manage all of our medical airways, our PGY-II EM residents manage all of the trauma airways and our PGY-III EM residents are the team leaders during medical and pediatric codes and trauma team activations.
-This provides a longitudinal experience caring for critically ill ED patients over 3 years.
-In our residency we try to get our PGY-I and PGY-II residents as many resuscitative procedures as possible so they can achieve early procedural competency and then focus on teaching and supervising many procedures during their PGY-III year.
+- Early procedural experience – In the ED the PGY-I EM residents manage all of our medical airways, our PGY-II EM residents manage all of the trauma airways and our PGY-III EM residents are the team leaders during medical and pediatric codes and trauma team activations.
+This provides a longitudinal experience caring for critically ill patients over 3 years.
+We strive to get our PGY-I and PGY-II residents as many resuscitative procedures as possible so they achieve early procedural competency and focus on teaching and supervising procedures during their PGY-III year.

-- A focus on critical care – In addition to the critical care experiences in our ED, the residents get to experience 6 weeks of SICU each year, and 1 month in the MICU in the first two years, and time in the PICU during your second year.
+- A focus on critical care – In addition to the critical care experiences in our ED, the residents get to experience 6 weeks of SICU each year, one month in the MICU in each of the first two years, and time in the PICU during your second year.

-- Advanced sub-specialty training through exposure to our HealthPartners Institute/Regions Hospital-based fellowships in Medical Toxicology, EMS, Quality and Patient Safety, International Medicine and Pediatric Emergency Medicine.
-Residents have varied opportunities such as the opportunity to be an Associate Director of an EMS service or with our Quality and Patient Safety team in order to accelerate their professional development.
+- Advanced sub-specialty training through exposure to our HealthPartners Institute/Regions Hospital-based fellowships in Medical Toxicology, EMS, Ultrasound, Quality and Patient Safety, International Medicine and Pediatric Emergency Medicine.
+Residents have exceptional opportunities such as Associate Director of an EMS service or Quality and Patient Safety team.